Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 When there's no internet, RAVEN uses Bluetooth to find nearby phones

-phone with internet uploads it to the server.
-All automatic, all encrypted.
+phone with internet relays it onward over the encrypted libp2p bridge.
+All automatic, all

-Mesh works best within Bluetooth range (~10–30m).
+Mesh works best within Bluetooth range (~10 to 30m).
 It's designed for

-nearby communication — like concerts, campuses, or subway cars.
+nearby communication: concerts, campuses, or subway cars.
 It is NOT a replacement for

 internet.
 Think of it as a safety net when connectivity fails.